goatshriek/stumpless/docs/localization.md

 message that it generates.
 Different locales may use this value in different places, or not at all.

+## Adding New Strings
+If you are making a change that requires a new error message or other string that needs to be localized, you will need to add it to all defined locales.
+It is _required_ that the `en-us` locale include a meaningful definition of the symbol.
+Others may be added as a placeholder value, for later translation by someone with the necessary knowledge.
+The conventional placeholder for this situation is a string containing the name of the symbol, minus the L10N_ prefix and with spaces instead of underscores.
+For example, for the `L10N_INVALID_SEVERITY_ERROR_MESSAGE` symbol this would be `"INVALID SEVERITY ERROR MESSAGE"`.

 ## Defining a New Locale
 Adding a new locale to the library only requires the addition of the new header file and making sure that it can be used during build configuration.
 Adding